 Hospitals have pretty much everything designed according to Baby’s needs.
 For instance, the hats are non-slipping hats. swaddling sheets are just the right size for the baby.
 You can bring baby items at home if you want.
 Like I said, hospitals have the best non-slipping hats for babies and you don’t want to miss that.

-Do not forget to pack a going-home outfit for the baby and for yourself too.
+Do not forget to pack a going-home outfit for the baby and yourself.

-A couple of newborn outfits: Make sure those outfits have cuff sleeves as newborns have sharp nails and their hands are too small for mittens.
+A couple of newborn outfits: Make sure they have cuff sleeves as newborns have sharp nails and their hands are too small for mittens.

-In the beginning, the baby’s temperature has to be maintained, medical experts encourage moms to have skin-to-skin with their baby after delivery.
-For skin-to-skin, the baby needs to be undressed and preferably wrapped up in a sheet.
+In the beginning, the baby’s temperature has to be maintained; medical experts encourage moms to have skin-to-skin with their baby after delivery.
+The baby needs to be undressed and preferably wrapped up in a sheet for skin-to-skin.

 Nurses dress up your baby once they give a sponge bath at the hospital.
 But every hour nurses keep coming for the baby’s checkup and they have to undress her anyway.
 They just wrap her up nicely.
 So keep your baby’s outfits handy if you have visitors.
 Just to be precise they don’t bother to dress her up again.